Overview

 Context History

-The Context History table provides a variety of information about your AI Workflow context, including the list of runs that were associated with each context section.
+The Context History table provides a variety of information about your aji Workflow context, including the list of reviews that were associated with each context section.
 Clicking content in any of the three context columns—People & Roles, Organizations & Entities, or Additional Context—will open up the context from your prior save.

 The full Context History can be downloaded as a spreadsheet file by pressing the download icon.

-If you choose to edit your Definitions and rerun Calibration, make sure to select the same Calibration Set from your previous run so you can see the impact of your Definition changes.
+If you choose to edit your Definitions and rerun Calibration, make sure to select the same Calibration Set from your previous review so you can see the impact of your Definition changes.

-Running Calibration on a previous Calibration Set in the above manner will create a new Calibration Set, containing your new ratings from the next run.
+Running a Calibration Review on a prior Calibration Set in the above manner will create a new Calibration Set.
+This set will contain your new ratings from the next review.